nivandres/whatsapp-web-mcp/README.md

 # WhatsApp Web MCP Server

-This project is an MCP (Model Context Protocol) server for WhatsApp Web.
+MCP server for WhatsApp Web.
 It provides a set of tools to interact with WhatsApp Web programmatically, enabling features like sending messages, managing chats, and handling contacts.

 ## Features